tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 Let's see how this works in practice.
 Take a look at the `index.js` script once more:

-1. On line 8 we define a function called `hello`.
-This takes two parameters, `req` and `res` which are pre-defined objects.
+1. On line 12 we define a function called `hello`.
+This takes a `ctx` parameter which represents both the http request and http response.
+This is a pre-defined object.
 This is our _callback function_:
-	1. The `req` object represents the HTTP request sent from the web browser.
-	2. The `res` object represents the HTTP response that will be sent back to the browser.
+	1. Named functions are declared using the `function` keyword followed by the name of the function.
+	2. Any parameters are enclosed in standard braces `()`, this can be empty if there are none.
+Multiple parameters are separated by commas.
 	3. The body of the function is enclosed in curly braces `{}`.
-	4. The body contains a single line which calls the `send()` function that is part of the `res` object and passes it a string.
+In this case the function contains a single line which sets the `body` property of our `ctx` parameter.
+This has the effect of sending this data back to the browser as the _response body_.
-2. On line 12 and 14 we call the `get()` function that is part of the `app` object.
-This takes two parameters:
+2. On line 16 we call a function that is stored in the `get` property of our new `router` object, this requires two parameters:
 	1. The first parameter is the _route_ we want to handle (the end of the URL), `/` represents the _root url_.
 	2. The second parameter is the function we want to run when this route is requested by the browser.
 3. When the incoming http request is matched to an appropriate route the _callback function_ is called once the http request has been received.
-4. The function is passed both the request and response objects so it can both access the request data and send a response to the web browser.
+4. The function is passed the `ctx` object so it can both access the request data and send a response to the web browser.

 #### 1.1.2 Test Your Understanding

-1. Create a function called `goodbye` that takes the request and response objects and send the message `goodbye world` to the web browser.
+1. Create a function called `goodbye` that takes a `ctx` object and send the message `goodbye world` to the web browser.
 2. Create a route for `/goodbye` and use the function you created in the previous step as its callback function.
-3. Stop the server (ctrl + c) and restart.
+3. Stop the server (ctrl+c) and restart.
 4. Check it works.

 #### 1.1.3 Anonymous Functions